JackLawhorn/Heavens-Above-Gardens-Below/Posts/Combat Arts.md

 ### Human Combat Arts

 The vast majority of the human Combat Arts were developed by the many fractured [[Rookish clans]] in the [[Heliotropic Age]].
 Inspired by the beaks and feathers and talons of their [[Mutualist pacts|mutualist]] companions, the many avian races of the [[Noble beasts]], they became masters of a great many ranged and short bladed weapons, including their iconic bladed gauntlets the [[Rookish clans#Talons|talons]].
-The [[Fisher Queens]] which branched off from their ranks also developed hooks for the ends of their fishing lines.
+The [[Fisher Barons]] which branched off from their ranks also developed hooks for the ends of their fishing lines.

 Throughout the [[Later Heliotropic Age]] and the [[Crisis of Hubris]], many more were developed by the various warrior classes of [[Omphalos, the City of Gardens]].
 These would include the axes of the [[Agisters Guild]], the war hammers of the [[Oremongers Guild]] and the smiths that came after [[Fall of the Oremongers Guild|their fall]], and just about every other weapon that can be found in the City today.